Events, Trainings and Webinars

 Cost Share Program

-The San Juan Islands Conservation District (SJICD) has received funding from the Washington State Department of Natural Resources (DNR) to assist forest landowners in San Juan County with improving forest health and wildfire resiliency.
+The San Juan Islands Conservation District (SJICD) works closely with the Washington State Department of Natural Resources (DNR) to assist forest landowners in San Juan County with improving forest health and wildfire resiliency.
 The forest health practices being targeted are based on Best Management Practices (BMPs) from the USDA Natural Resource Conservation Service (NRCS) and focus on reducing wildfire fuels, building healthy forest and soil ecosystems that contribute to overall forest health.
-To learn more please visit our Forest Cost Share Program page.
+To learn more please visit our Forestry Cost Share Program page.

 San Juan Islands Research